ailyas19776/humanID/README.md

 ### System Architecture Diagram

 The diagram below consists of three parts:

 1. Business Client
 Business Client is the partner/3rd Party App.
 This is the client that needs to Request Access Token and Request Resource from the ResourceServer.
 The client app can be either a mobile or web-based application.
 2. OAuth Server
 humanID implements standard OAuth2 implementation, and hosts OAuth server by default.
 OAuth Server can also be self-hosted by 3rd Parties.
 3. Resource Server
 Resource Server is the 3rd Party API server that has the resources that are needed by BusinessClient.
 Hosted by a 3rd Party.
-  [c][d][e][f][g][h]

 *Step 5 indicates POST request*

 ### humanID Implementation
-To integrate humanID with a 3rd Party App, developers are required to use the humanID developer console.
+To integrate humanID with a 3rd Party App, developers are required to use the [humanID developer console](https://developers.human-id.org/home/).
 To use the developer console, create a new account by clicking  the “register” button or log in with an existing account.

 After signing up, developers can create an Application in the Dashboard.
-An Application is referred to as a Project.
+An Application is referred to as a **Project**.
 Upon creation, the developer will name the Project.
 Users will see this name when logging in with humanID.
 It can be changed at any time.

-Developers can customize their applications with options such as Project Icon, Contributors, Redirect URLs, and Credentials.
+Developers can customize their applications with options such as their **Project Icon, Contributors, Redirect URLs,** and **Credentials**.

-Along with these custom options, each application is given an App ID.
+Along with these custom options, each application is given an **App ID**.

 #### Project Icon

 The Project Icon will be displayed to users who log in through humanID.
 This icon must be a square PNG, JPG, or JPEG file of a size less than 2MB.
 If no icon is uploaded, a default icon will be given to the project.

 #### Contributors

 Contributors can be added by email.
 This email must be associated with a humanID developer account.
 Contributors can be added as an Owner, Manager, or Member.
 Once added, the Project will appear in the contributor’s Dashboard and they will receive an email.
 Contributors can be edited or deleted, but cannot edit their own permissions.

 #### Redirect URLs
 Redirect URLs are used to  configure where the user is redirected to after a successful or failed login using humanID.
-They must be configured for the Application to work appropriately.
+They **must** be configured for the Application to work appropriately.

 #### Credentials
 Credentials form the basis of integration with humanID.
-Credentials can be one of two types—Development or Production—and one of two environments—Mobile or Server.
+Credentials can be one of two types—**Development** or **Production**—and one of two environments—**Mobile** or **Server**.

-All credentials additionally have a Client ID and a Client Secret automatically generated on creation.
-Credentials can be marked as Active and Inactive.
+All credentials additionally have a **Client ID** and a **Client Secret** automatically generated on creation.
+Credentials can be marked as **Active** and **Inactive**.
 They can also be deleted and regenerated.
 If a credential is regenerated while in use, it will break integration.

 ##### Development Credentials
 Development Credentials are designed for development purposes only and should not be used in production.
 Development Credentials allow access to the Sandbox for cost-free testing (see below).
 ##### Production Credentials
 Production Credentials are designed for production purposes only.
 Utilizing Production Credentials in development will incur cost for the app or, if the balance is at zero, will cause the app to not send SMS messages.
 ##### Mobile Credentials
 Mobile Credentials are designed for humanID’s Android and iOS SDKs.
-When creating a Mobile Credential, a Mobile Platform and Package ID must be specified.
+When creating a Mobile Credential, a **Mobile Platform** and **Package ID** must be specified.
 ###### Mobile Platform
 The Mobile Platform can be either Android or iOS depending on the integration.
 ###### Package ID
 The Package ID can be any string.
-We recommend following Java package naming conventions.
+We recommend following [Java package naming conventions](https://docs.oracle.com/javase/specs/jls/se6/html/packages.html#7.7).
 ##### Server Credentials
 Server Credentials are designed for non-mobile web-based applications.
 They are also designed to be used in any backend.
 These credentials are utilized in the general Web SDK, GoLang SDK, React Native SDK, and Flutter SDK.
 ###### *Client ID*